-- A funny moment in Higurashi no Naku Koro ni Kai, when Rena tries twice to take Hanyuu home with her.
+- A funny moment in Higurashi: When They Cry Kai, when Rena tries twice to take Hanyuu home with her.
 The rest of the class ties her up.
 Rena waits until she decides it'd be funniest, then easily bursts out of her ropes and tries for a third time to steal Hanyuu.

 - Isis Eaglet in Magical Record Lyrical Nanoha Force.
 Her Genre Savvy captor even lampshaded it, noting that she has a "these restraints are no big deal, but I should hear you out for now" expression.
 Naturally, her captor was right, and the moment that the place she's in came under attack, she proceeded to casually snap her restraints in half.

-- Baki the Grappler features Biscuit Oliva, the strongest man in the world, at least in raw strenght terms.
+- Biscuit Oliva is the strongest man in the world, at least in raw strenght terms.
 He lives in an Arizona Prison called "The Black Pentagon".
 His inmates call him "the Unchained", because no walls nor doors are strong enough to restrain him.
-His rival, "Che" Guevara, also seems to be totally free into the prison, and he later disappears without no one noticing it until he's gone..
-Finally, Baki decides to try going out for a walk.
-Awesomeness ensues.
+His rival, "Che" Guevara, also seems to be totally free into the prison, and he later disappears without no one noticing it until he's gone.

-- Also, Speck.
-He uses the Japanese prison as a free room.
+- Speck uses the Japanese prison as a free room.

 Speck: Yeah!
 Nice food, clean air... but the portions suck! -then he goes out, buys some chinese buns, goes to the policemen WCs, gets the police chief to eat a bun (without washing his hands) and goes back to the jail to take a nap.

-- Axis Powers Hetalia: during World War I, Germany captures Italy.
+- Axis Powers Hetalia: During World War I, Germany captures Italy.
 He then becomes so annoyed by Italy's antics that he demands why Italy is not trying to escape, walks him to the door, opens it, and tells him he can go.
 Italy's reaction?
 He walks outside, flirts with a few girls, and comes back in.
-Based on later developments, this is most likely because they are A Match Made in Stockholm.
+This is most likely because they are A Match Made in Stockholm.
 Italy himself says "As long as I'm with you, I get fed and nobody picks on me.
 I like living here!"

 - In Black Butler, Battle Butler Sebastian does this on his master's orders.
 Really ironic when he confesses to causing the Black Death, and they protest that it happened several hundred years ago.

-- In the first volume of Hatenkou Yuugi, Alzeid was forced to become the pet of a spoiled rich girl, who locked him in a giant birdcage.
+- In the first volume, Alzeid was forced to become the pet of a spoiled rich girl, who locked him in a giant birdcage.
 After a while, he told her off, bent open the cage's bars, and went back to his hotel, because he had to go to the bathroom.
 The rich girl did offer him a duck-shaped training potty.